Excerpt from the Government of Ontario’s ‘Newsroom’

 After a trial, Justice of the Peace Alice Napier fined Mr. Ponciano $15,000 for failing to cooperate with ministry inspectors.
 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Mr. Ponciano was found guilty of violating section 62; subsection 2(a) which states,
+Mr. Ponciano was found guilty of a contravention of the Ontario Occupational Health and Safety Act (OHSA) section 62, subsection 2(a) which states,

 “Every person shall furnish all necessary means in the person’s power to facilitate any entry, search, inspection, investigation, examination, testing or inquiry by an inspector,

 a) In the exercise of his or her powers or the performance of his or her duties under this ACT or the regulations.”